RitaAndAurora/ddrm-jfsebastian/MANUAL.md

 J.F.
 Sebastian incorporates a feature to create slight (or wild!) variations of the currently loaded patch.
 This is called the **Randomizer**.
 Clicking on the `Randomize!` button in the lower part of the interface will instantly create a variation of the current patch.
 Using the `Settings...` button on the lower right side of J.F.
 Sebastian and chosing the `Randomizer settings` menu you can set some options to decide how the Randomizer will change the patch:

 * `Affected controls`: using that menu option you can select which controls will be affected by the Randomizer when pressing the `Randomize!` button.
-You can enable or disable the controls of Channel I, Channel II and the performance controls section.
+You can enable or disable the controls of channel I, channel II and the performance controls section.

 * `Amount`: using that menu you can choose how much will each parameter be randomized when pressing the `Randomize!` button.
 Range goes from 5% (small variation with respect to the current parameter value) to 100% (completely new random value).